liusbl/android-architecture-experiments/app/src/main/java/com/arch/experiments/notes/ideas_ORGANIZE.md

 -    // TODO need to somehow handle the creation of new state machines coming from UI

-- Analyze problem when you need to have enum state for view

-- Consider effects that only need to happen once

 - From a conceptual standpoint, there is no difference between cached state, persistent storage, network requests, to me they all like state updates

-- Maybe everything can be a state machine

-- Consider using some structure like CRUD?

-- Talk to marketing about writing an article

 - Explain why each state change should have it's own state machine

-- Convert news app to that architecture

 - Ensure that the state received is always the latest